mhszeto2019/mhszeto2019/README.md

 - 👋 Hi, I’m @mhszeto2019
 - 👀 I’m interested in data science and software engineering
-- 🌱
-- 💞️ I’m looking for an internship opportunity to learn more and develop my technical skills
+- 🌱I’m looking for an internship opportunity to learn more and develop my technical skills
-- 📫 How to reach me mhszeto.2019@sis.smu.edu.sg / brennanstmh@gmail.com
+- 📫 How to reach me mhszeto.2019@scis.smu.edu.sg / brennanstmh@gmail.com

 <!---
 mhszeto2019/mhszeto2019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.